Wayne82/wayne82.github.io/_drafts/neural-network-notes-backpropagation.md

 Where $\eta$ is the learning rate.

-Again the **key point** is `All updates are applied after backpropagation completes the backward pass.
-This ensures gradients are calculated based on a consistent network state.`
+Again the key point is: **All updates are applied after backpropagation completes the backward pass.
+This ensures gradients are calculated based on a consistent network state.**

 # My Journey to Learn this Subject
 I have to say, this is a long learning journey for me to really understand the mathematical principles behind backpropagation algorithm.
 Again, I am deeply grateful to be in such an era where high-quality learning resources are readily available — a privilege that has made this exploration possible.
 In sharing my experience, I hope it may inspires others to embark on their own learning adventures.